Undergraduate Research and Creative Scholarship

 How Undergraduate Research Projects Begin

-Undergraduate research and creative scholarship typically has two origins:
+An undergraduate research and creative scholarship project typically falls into two categories:

-1. Student Initiated: The research and creative scholarship begins with a student generated idea.
-In this form, the student is the primary researcher and requires guidance from a faculty mentor.
+1. Student Initiated: The research and creative scholarship project begins with a student generated idea.
+The student seeks out expertise, guidance, and support from a faculty mentor who does research in the field(s) related to the project.

 • Common exampleshonors thesis project, independent study course, course requirement

-Of course, research and creative scholarship can take many forms outside of the two listed above.
-However, this does provide a nice frame of reference and gives you a general idea of how students may participate in research and creative scholarship.
+While this does provide a nice frame of reference and gives you a general idea of how students may participate in research and creative scholarship, there are many different models of undergraduate research (scroll to "Models of Undergraduate Research).

 Next we explore the types of research and creative scholarship that take place in the UO’s colleges/schools.